m0llym0nster/for-fun/README.md

 messing around with things

-I was working on a Phantasy Start Online (EP 1) fanfic for NaNoWriMo and I wanted to get sector ID's to names correct
+I was working on a Phantasy Start Online (EP 1) fanfic for NaNoWriMo and I wanted to get sector ID's to names correct...
 I coded this up based on what i found online.
 This is not the blue-burst with the offset, but I think I could easily add that in the future.
 I tried to clean up my pylint issues.
 I then threw the code at FastAPI to make it an API call because I had never used it before.